tdsmale/TotemScript/README.md

-A parser & virtual machine for a custom scripting language.
-Currently converting from C++ to C.
+A parser & virtual machine for a custom scripting language written in C.